The hair growth cycle is perhaps one of the most overlooked cycles of our bodies.

 • Alopecia areata: this autoimmune condition is when your body’s immune system attacks healthy hair follicles, causing small bald patches to develop across the scalp.
 Severe bouts of stress can trigger it.

 So how can you reduce stress?
-Many people incorporate daily yoga and meditation into their routines, breathing techniques, exercise, and counseling if anxiety is severe.
+Many people incorporate daily yoga and meditation into their routines, breathing techniques, exercise, and counselling if anxiety is severe.

 3. Proper hair care